Department of Mathematics & Statistics

 Preparing for a Career in Actuarial Science (U.S.A.)

-In order to secure an entry-level position, a candidate is currently expected to have passed at least one of the preliminary exams, as well as have acquired validation through education experience (VEE) credits in 3 areas (required by SOA).
-The exams are offered at appropriate times (twice each year in the Spring and Fall) and locations (most major cities and college campuses).
+In order to secure an entry-level position, a candidate may be expected to have passed several of the preliminary exams, as well as to have acquired validation through education experience (VEE) credits in 3 areas (required by SOA).
+The exams are offered regularly in most major cities and college campuses.
 The VEE credits can be acquired by taking appropriate college courses.

 - Preliminary exams (CAS/SOA):